Last Updated: September 14, 2020

 - DWI: demonstrates often markedly increased signal (restricts) with corresponding ADC value near that of brain parenchyma (in contrast to an arachnoid cyst which will not restrict)

-- T1WI+C: typically nonenhancing, although minimal enhancement at the margin of the tumor may be seen; significant enhancement may suggest malignant degeneration
+- T1WI+C: typically nonenhancing, although minimal enhancement at the margin of the tumor might be seen; significant enhancement might suggest malignant degeneration

 - MRI with FLAIR and DWI/ADC